| |

 ISBN 0-8348-0099-3

-Asian Fighting Arts – Donn F. Draeger
+Asian Fighting Arts – Donn F.

-/ Robert W. Smith
+Draeger / Robert W. Smith

 ISBN 87011-079-0

-All the major karatedo and other ryu or systems have a strict code
+All the major karatedo and other ryu or systems have a strict code of

-act in the training hall “dojo” even reciting a training
+the training hall “dojo” even reciting a training oath “dojo kun” after

-are set social etiquette rules of how the karateka should behave
+every training session, there are set social etiquette rules of how the

-away from his or her dojo.
-If the code of behaviour is broken in
+karateka should behave away from his or her dojo.

-the dojo a reprimand is given by the instructor “sempai-sensei-shihan”
+behaviour is broken in the dojo a reprimand is given by the instructor

-in the form of pushups, squats, punching/kicking a bag, or sitting
+“sempai-sensei-shihan” in the form of pushups, squats, punching/kicking

-on the knees “seiza” - physical punishment or to contemplate
+a bag, or sitting on the knees “seiza” - physical punishment or to

-severity of the mistake.
+depending upon the severity of the mistake.

 Marshall McDonagh